tkanos/twx/README.md

 - timeline generates microformat v2 (https://microformats.org/wiki/microformats2) => html to see
 - timeline with thread organized

-## Follow :
-- timeout: on http client

 ## Tweet :
+- Tweet @nick will replace before to append
 - character_limit: shorten incoming tweets with more characters
 - character_warning: warn when composed tweet has more characters
-- Encryption
+- date + Encryption

 ## Cache :
 - use_cache : cache remote twtxt files locally (with parquet)